Latent Implicit Visual Reasoning: Conclusion

 \section{Conclusion}

-We introduce LIVR, a method that enables LMMs to perform richer visual reasoning without requiring additional supervision or data.
+We introduce LIVR, a method that enables LMMs to perform richer visual reasoning without requiring additional intermediate supervision.
 We do this by introducing latent tokens and training them with a novel visual bottlenecking approach, allowing the model to learn useful visual representations implicitly.
 Across nine perception-heavy tasks, LIVR consistently outperforms direct SFT in single-task training on three LMMs and improves joint multi-task training on Qwen3-VL.
+LIVR is also competitive with or outperforms prior reasoning methods that rely on text-based reasoning or explicit visual intermediates, while avoiding costly intermediate supervision such as helper images, bounding boxes, image crops, or chain-of-thought annotations.
 Through extensive experiments, we demonstrate that LIVR offers a simple, effective, and task-agnostic way to enhance visual reasoning.